 If your operation and team don’t adapt, battery life will decline and cost of ownership will increase.

 Beyond training, it’s essential to invest in a battery monitoring system.
-Motive batteries may be resilient in the short-term – meaning you probably won’t notice the impact of improper charging and maintenance right away.
+Forklift Batteries may be resilient in the short-term – meaning you probably won’t notice the impact of improper charging and maintenance right away.
 However, the cumulative effect of improper battery care will eventually rear its ugly horns.

 Performance issues may occur as early as a year in but they typically become a factor in the third and fourth years of ownership.
 That’s when we start seeing daily occurrences of failures, where batteries fail to the point that they are beyond repair.